debipe20/deb-anl-xil/README.md

 # Contributions
 Contributions, issues, and feature requests are welcome!
 Feel free to fork this repository and open a pull request.
+'''
+1. Fork the repository.
+2. Create a new issue
+3. Create a new branch: git checkout -b <issue-number-feature-branch>.
+4. Commit your changes: git commit -m "Added a new feature".
+5. Push to the branch: git push origin feature-branch.
+6. Submit a pull request.
+'''

 ### Standards
 Examples of behavior that contributes to creating a positive environment include: